Gaya/clevernode/source/index.md

 > I create web applications, both in the front-end and in the back-end.
 Specialised in **JavaScript, React, Node.js, and TypeScript**.

-My name is **Gaya Kessler**, an independent (full stack) web developer located in the south of the Netherlands.
+My name is **Gaya Kessler**, an independent (full stack) developer located in the south of the Netherlands.

 Opinionated, always ready for a discussion, and to help build something great.